Providence Nursing Home Abuse Lawyer

 Emotional abuse often results from someone trying to make the person feel bad.
 They may make comments or treat the person in a way that damages their mental health.Â

-Neglect can often occur in nursing homes, especially if the facilities are understaffed, which can result in caregivers not properly addressing a resident’s needs. Â
+Neglect can often occur in nursing homes, especially if the facilities are understaffed, which can result in caregivers not correctly addressing a resident’s needs. Â

 Financial abuse involves the manipulation and exploitation of the elderly resident in a situation where someone else benefits financially without the victim’s consent.